 How Common Is It in PCOS?

-Very common.
-Research suggests that 50–70% of women with PCOS have some degree of insulin resistance, regardless of their weight.
+Research suggests it is common.
+Studies estimate that 50–70% of women with PCOS may have some degree of insulin resistance (Teede et al., 2023), and this appears to occur regardless of weight.
 This is a crucial point: insulin resistance in PCOS isn’t just a “weight thing.”
 Lean women with PCOS can be insulin resistant too.

 It’s also frequently underdiagnosed.
 A standard fasting glucose test can come back normal while insulin resistance is already well established.
 This is because your pancreas is compensating by producing extra insulin.
 The problem is hidden until you specifically test insulin levels.